shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 ## How to change the behavior of the product search on the front-end?
 Full-text product search on the front-end is handled via Elasticsearch.
 If you want to change its behavior (e.g. make the EAN not as important or change the way the search string is handled - whether to use an n-gram or not) please see [Product Searching](/docs/model/front-end-product-searching.md).

+## How to add translations for a new locale in data fixtures?
+By default, there are only `cs` and `en` translations for multilanguage attributes in data fixtures.
+If you want to add translations for a new locale, follow the instructions in [Multilanguage attributes section in How to Set Up Domains and Locales (Languages)](/docs/introduction/how-to-set-up-domains-and-locales.md#35-multilang-attributes) article.